Brian-Azizi/Clustering-Algorithms/README.md

 # Mini-Projects
-Mini-Projects for MPhil in Scientific Computing at Cambridge Implement and compare different methods for clustering:
+Mini-Projects for MPhil in Scientific Computing, University of Cambridge

+Implement and compare different methods for clustering:
 1) K-Means
 2) Mixture of Gaussians